 According to the commentary accompanying the proposed changes, there were an average of 1,601,915 awards for Federal contracts requiring performance overseas in 2017 and 2018.
 Out of the 1.6 million contracts, only 13,581 were awarded to approximately 1,954 unique small businesses.
 These contract awards included BPAs, as well as task and delivery orders.
 The proposed FAR updates could open these overseas procurements to more small businesses and provide small business with new opportunities to grow their business around the globe.
 These proposed changes would also provide clear guidance in the FAR for contracting officers going forward.

 We will be keeping an eye on these proposed FAR changes as they progress.
 Comments related to this proposed change to the FAR are due on or before October 11, 2019.
 Check back with SmallGovCon for any updates.

-If you have any questions about whether your business would qualify as a small business, or about federal government contracting, please contact us here at Koprince Law, LLC.
+If you have any questions about whether your business would qualify as a small business, or about federal government contracting, please email us or give us a call at 785-200-8919.